Police Pay

 4. Recruitment Pressure as Leverage

-5. The Multi-Year Settlement Probablity
+5. The Multi-Year Settlement Probability

 There is increasing evidence that the Home Office is exploring a multi-year pay deal for 2026–2029.
 This would provide the Government with industrial stability and officers with predictable increments.